Node.js vs. Python: Choosing the Best Technology to Develop Back-End of Your Web App

 We take courage in both hands and claim that one of these technologies is winning it.
 Which one?

 Node.js and Python are among the most popular technologies for back-end development.
-The rule has it that there is no better or worse programming language, that everything depends on the preferences of a particular developer.
-Yet, in this article, I am going to take my courage in both hands and claim that one of these technologies – NodeJS vs Python 3 – is winning it.
+The rule has it that there is no better or worse programming language, and that everything depends on the preferences of a particular developer.
+Yet, in this article, we’ll take our courage in both hands and claim that one of these technologies – Node.js vs. Python – is winning it.
 Which one?
 Let’s see.

-The comparison criteria that I am going to consider are:
+The comparison criteria that we’re going to consider are:

 - Learning curve